Jorres/qmk_killer_whale/keyboards/tarohayashi/killerwhale/duo/remaining-fixes.md

 - for japanese, enable selecting a language accurately, like on moonlander.
 Combo invocation of LGUI does not seem to work

+- under the middle finger on numbers layer do some more often used shift + left\right arrow combinations. specifically used for messages and selecting text.

+- combo of three doesn't really feel good.
+I would like just a less frequent combo of two. feels like `lk` can be a good candidate

+- shift and ctrl on the left hand in the same places as on the right

 ## Not flashed

 ## You are here

+- increase tapping term on right pinky finger

 - maybe rebind ctrl + h to backspace entirely? - unfortunately, ctrl + h has a meaning (in vim mainly) and will have to stay ctrl-h.
 I don't have means in my keyboard to know what Vim mode am I currently in.